informalsystems/hermes/guide/src/quick-start/pre-requisites.md

 ### Version requirements

 Hermes is developed and tested using the latest version of Rust, `1.60` at the moment.
-To check that your toolchain is up-to-date run:
+To check that your tool chain is up-to-date run:

 ```shell
 rustc --version
 ```

-In case you already had installed the Rust toolchain in the past, you can update your installation by running `rustup update`.
+In case you already had installed the Rust tool chain in the past, you can update your installation by running `rustup update`.

 ### Testing the installation

-After you install the `Rust` toolchain you can execute the following command:
+After you install the `Rust` tool chain you can execute the following command:

 ```shell
 cargo version